-13 In 1997 - designated as European Year against Racism and Xenophobia - the Treaty of Amsterdam finally inserted the new Article 13 that provided the EU with a legal basis to take action to combat discrimination on grounds of racial or ethnic origin, religion or belief, disability, age or sexual orientation, and opened the road for the negotiation of the directive (Council of the European Union 1997).
+14 In 1997 - designated as 'European Year against Racism and Xenophobia' - the Treaty of Amsterdam finally inserted the new Article 13 that provided the EU with a legal basis to take action to combat discrimination on grounds of racial or ethnic origin, religion or belief, disability, age or sexual orientation, and opened the road for the negotiation of the directive.

-14 The concern with the rise of racism, xenophobia and extremism shaped the establishment of different monitoring agencies such as the European Commission against Racism and Intolerance (ECRI) in 1993 by the Council of Europe, the European Monitoring Centre on Racism and Xenophobia (EUMC) in 1997 by the European Council (it was replaced by the Fundamental Rights Agency in 2007), and the European Network Against Racism founded in 1998 by the European Commission.
+15 The concern with the rise of racism, xenophobia and extremism shaped the establishment of different monitoring agencies such as the European Commission against Racism and Intolerance (ECRI) in 1993 by the Council of Europe, the European Monitoring Centre on Racism and Xenophobia (EUMC) in 1997 by the European Council (it was replaced by the Fundamental Rights Agency in 2007), and the European Network Against Racism founded in 1998 by the European Commission.